ananthuh2000/Image-Animation-for-Mentally-Weak-Students/README.md

 driving video to the static object in the source frame.
 Given a source image and a driving video depicting the same object type, the goal of image animation is to generate a video by learning the motion from the driving video while preserving the appearance from the source image.
-As shown in Figure 1, the motion from the driving videos in the second row is transferred to the source images in the first row.
+The motion from the driving videos in the second row is transferred to the source images in the first row.
 In the animated videos in the third row, the objects from the source images follow the exact same motion as the driving videos.
 Nowadays, image animation has achieved extensive application in film production, virtual